faraz9993/All_EIC_DevOps_Training/Day_15_Task.md

 java App.java
 ```

-### Secondly, I created a Dockerfile which which will create an image for this app.
+### Secondly, I created a Dockerfile which will create an image for this app.

 ```
 FROM openjdk:11-slim